antmicro/kenning/docs/source/gallery/structured-pruning-torch.md

 # Structured pruning for PyTorch models

-One of the methods of reducing model's size is pruning, which decreases number of neurons in layers by removing the least meaningful ones.
+One of the methods of reducing model's size is structured pruning, which removes least contributing neurons, filters and/or convolution kernels.
-In this example, we present scenarios for pruning [`PyTorchPetDatasetMobileNetV2`](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/pytorch_pet_dataset.py) using [Neural Network Intelligence](https://github.com/microsoft/nni).
+In this example, we present scenarios for structured pruning of [`PyTorchPetDatasetMobileNetV2`](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/pytorch_pet_dataset.py) using [Neural Network Intelligence](https://github.com/microsoft/nni).

 ## Setup